walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/Sources/WalletSDK/Documentation.docc/GettingStarted.md

 ``WalletDatabaseKeyConfiguration/provided(_:)`` and a
 ``WalletDatabaseKeyProvider`` implementation.

+To require Face ID or Touch ID for every use of a newly created P-256 signing key, set ``WalletConfiguration/defaultKeyUseAuthorizationPolicy`` to ``WalletKeyUseAuthorizationPolicy/biometricCurrentSet`` and provide localized ``WalletConfiguration/keyUseAuthorizationPrompt`` text.
+Call ``Wallet/keyUseAuthorizationCapability(keyType:keyUseAuthorizationPolicy:)`` before bootstrap, especially because Secure Enclave biometric enforcement is unavailable in the simulator.
+This immutable policy applies only to new keys;
+changing the default does not protect or rotate existing keys.
+Use ``Wallet/keys()`` to inspect persisted requested and effective policy.

+> Important: Key-use authorization is not wallet/app unlock.
+Platform
+> biometrics and Secure Enclave usage do not by themselves establish a
+> certification or assurance level.

 Apps can also pass ``WalletStores`` when they own credential, DID, or signing-key durability.
 Omitted credential and DID stores use the encrypted local database, while an omitted key store uses platform signing-key persistence and generation.